thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 ## Finalization {#arbitrary-finalization}

-The Client MUST validate that the TokenResponse.token_type matches the BatchedTokenRequest.token_type.
+The Client tries to deserialize the i-th element of BatchTokenResponse.token_responses using the protocol associated to BatchTokenRequest.token_type.

-The Client then tries to deserialize the i-th element of BatchTokenResponse.token_responses using the protocol associated to BatchTokenRequest.token_type.
+If the element has a size of 0, the Client MUST ignore this token, and continue processing the next token.

-It then finalizes these tokens as specified in their respective protocols.
+If the issuance protocol defines it, the Client finalizes these tokens.
+If this function fails, the Client aborts the protocol.

-If the FinalizeBatch function fails, the Client aborts the protocol.
 Token verification is unchanged.

 # Security considerations {#security-considerations}